mayyamal/SAT-LL/README.md

 The designs to be (un-)locked are separated in two folders, `benmchmarks\ariane` and `benmchmarks\aes`.
 The directory structure in both designs is the same.
 * The RTL file being locked is in the folder `1_rtl_orig`
-* The synthesized netlist in assignment level format is stored inn `2_assign_orig`.
+* The synthesized netlist in assignment format is stored inn `2_assign_orig`.
 Depending on the tool used, all the consecutive files are stored either in `yosys` or `dc` subfolder.
 * The netlist in `bench` format is stored in `3_bench_orig`
 * The locked netlist as well as the results from the unlocking are stored in `4_bench_obf`